 There really are no grades.
 A deliberate rejection of formal letter or number grades is a core aspect of our educational philosophy.
 We don’t grade, rank, or compare students to one another at any time in any classroom or division of the school.

 Instead, ongoing dialogue, parent-teacher conferences, and (beginning in Kindergarten) narrative reports communicate what students are learning.
-You can read some thoughts from our Head of School, Vince Tompkins, on “Why We Don’t Use Grades” here.
+You can read more about “Why We Don’t Use Grades” here.

 Throughout the school, the arts—visual, performing and recreational—are co-curricular and central to everything we do.
 Our annual “art calendar” features student artwork from every division of the school.
 It gets mailed home each August so families can plan ahead for a year chock-full of plays, concerts, poetry readings and puppet parades.
 An electronic version of the calendar is available on our website here, where you’ll also find a link to our Athletic Calendar, the best place for real-time information about interscholastic sports.
 Parents are always welcome at arts events and sports games, which are a great way to get involved with the school community.